 Unless we want poetry to stop with history’s heavyweights, then this supportive network is crucial to our art.
 If a masterpiece is written in the forest, but no one’s around to read it…

 Positive communication between readers and other poets can only have a positive effect on the community and on our works.
 Even if you are selling your poetry online, interaction is paramount.
-Read poetry, review poetry, join forums (such as The Poet Sanctuary) and talk to poets and poetry readers.
+Read poetry, review poetry, join forums (such as The Poet Sanctuary and Reddit’s writing subs) and talk to poets and poetry readers.
 Breathe life into what you love, and it will in turn breathe life back into you and your written words.
 It’s not a quick fix solution, it’s hard work, but if all readers and writers share this load, there’s no reason that our poetry can’t thrive on the spindles of the internet.

 |Jonathon Best is a writer and poet from Perth, Western Australia.
 You can read his poetry free at jbestbooks.com.|